Quantifying non-classicality with local unitary operations: Introduction

 where the Frobenius norm $\fnorm{A}=\sqrt{\trace{A^\dagger A}}$ is used due to its simple calculation.
 Then, consider the set of unitary operators whose eigenvalues are some permutation of the $M$-th roots of unity, i.e. whose vector of eigenvalues equals $\pi\ve{v}$ for $\pi\in S_M$ some permutation and $v_k = e^{2\pi ki/M}$ for $1\leq k \leq M$.
 We call such operators \emph{Root-of-Unity} (RU) unitaries.
 They include, for example, the Pauli $X$, $Y$, and $Z$ matrices.
 Then, letting $\rous$ denote the set of RU unitaries acting on $\A$, we define our measure as:

 Note that $0\leq D(\rho)\leq 1$ for all $\rho$ acting on $\A\otimes\B$.
 We now summarize our results regarding $D(\rho)$.\\

 \textbf{Summary of results and organization of paper}

 \textbf{(A)} Our first result is a closed-form expression for $D(\rho)$ for $(2\times N)$-dimensional systems (Sec.~\ref{scn:twoqubitpure}).
-This reveals that for two-qubit $\rho$, $D(\rho)$ coincides with the geometric discord of $\rho$.
-It also allows us to prove that, like the \emph{Fu distance}~\cite{f06,gkb08} (defined below in \emph{Previous Work}), if $D(\rho)>1/\sqrt{2}$, then $\rho$ violates the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{CHSH69}.\\
+This reveals that for $(2\times N)$-dimensional $\rho$, $D(\rho)$ coincides with the geometric discord of $\rho$.
+It also allows us to prove that, like the \emph{Fu distance}~\cite{f06,gkb08}, if $D(\rho)>1/\sqrt{2}$ for two-qubit $\rho$, then $\rho$ violates the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{CHSH69}.
+The Fu distance, defined as the \emph{maximization} of Eqn.~(\ref{eqn:measure_U_def}) over all $\UA$ such that $[\UA,\trace_{B}(\rho)]=0$, was defined in Ref.~\cite{f06} and studied further in Refs.~\cite{gkb08} and~\cite{DG08} with regards to quantifying entanglement and non-classicality.\\

 \textbf{(B)} We next derive a closed form expression for $D(\rho)$ for Werner states (Sec.~\ref{scn:werner}), finding here that $D(\rho)$ in fact equals the Fu distance of $\rho$.\\